msninja213/ByBit_BTC_Price/README.md

-This code uses the ccxt library to access the exchange ByBit to get Bitcoin data.
+This code in btc_price_code uses the ccxt library to access the exchange ByBit to get Bitcoin data.

 We collected OHLCV data on Bitcoin every 5 minutes over the past 90 days.
 We created two data frames, one for BTC price over the weekdays vs weekend for easy analysis.